sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 1 Introduction
 --------------

 sktime is a community-oriented and -led project.

-We value the involvement of everyone in the community.
+We value the involvement of everyone in the community, and strive to be an open community.
+We commit to provide fair and revarding opportunities for everyone without restriction, to participate, learn, and become leaders of the community.
+We expect from members of our community to create such opportunities for others as have been created for them.

+We are committed to scientific quality and strive to be an open forum on matters of technical content and open community governance.
+All community members are expected to adhere to the principle of free speech in academia and science, in order to create the best possible science and the best possible open community.

 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.

 To make clear what is expected, everyone participating in activities associated with the sktime project is required to conform to this Code